MWC Half Day Conference – People First: Designing Meaningful Wellbeing Programs

 8:30am to 9:00am Registration, Breakfast, Welcome

-9:00am to 10:00am Case Study: Taking Care of Your People: Karen Personett, Manager of Wellness & Health Promotion at DTE Energy
+9:00am to 10:00am Case Study: Our Roadmap to Becoming the Healthiest Workplace: Karen Personett, Manager of Wellness & Health Promotion at DTE Energy

-10:15am to 11:15am Designing for Behavior Change: Jeffrey Kullgren MD, MS, MPH, Assistant Professor of Internal Medicine, Division of General Medicine at University of Michigan Medical School
+10:15am to 11:15am Designing for Sustained Motivation and Behavior Change: Jeffrey Kullgren MD, MS, MPH, Assistant Professor of Internal Medicine, Division of General Medicine at University of Michigan Medical School

-11:30am to 12:30pm Case Study: Bell’s Brewery Culture: Carmen Johnson, Payroll and Benefits Specialist at Bell’s Brewery, Inc.
+11:30am to 12:30pm Case Study: The Story of Wellness at Bell’s Brewery, Inc.: Carmen Johnson, Payroll and Benefits Specialist at Bell’s Brewery, Inc.

 12:30pm to 1:00pm Buffet Lunch and Exhibitor Showcase